timothyhibbard/timothyhibbard.github.io/_pages/about.md

 news: false
 social: true
 ---

-I am a PhD Student in the Department of Political Science at Michigan State University.

 My research interests are concentrated around gender and minority politics in legislative and judicial settings.
 Currently I am working on a project examining gendered panel effects on federal three-judge panels using a new measure of persuasion.
 A working draft can be found on the APSA conference website [here](https://convention2.allacademic.com/one/apsa/apsa17/index.php?cmd=Online+Program+View+Paper&selected_paper_id=1246509&PHPSESSID=8st79g8ic5rr4ioo1sskmja1s4).